SH4FS0c13ty/TigerXDragon/README.txt

 ============

 Do NOT copy the TigerXDragon toolkit in a path that contains spaces (you can use "C:\TigerXDragon\" for example).
 Download the Toradora!
-Portable ISO from https://mega.nz/#!WkIBTa5S!gGzJt54CXdte0yodkR4UzRvsEQhUqyeqw3MUruXC7mw.
+Portable ISO EN version (find the JP version and apply the EN patch from http://toradora.xyz.is/).
 Copy the "Toradora_Portable[EN].iso" file to the "ISO/" folder.
 Extract ISO files with UMDGen into "ISO/Extracted/".
 Copy "ISO/Extracted/NoLabel/PSP_GAME/USRDIR/resource.dat" and "ISO/Extracted/NoLabel/PSP_GAME/USRDIR/first.dat" to "dat-files/" folder.